Annesya/Annesya.github.io/_pages/about.md

 Apart from Research
 ====================
 Outside research, I love to go for short walks and easy hikes; listen to music; workout (a little bit); dance (a lot!); and explore the beautiful Boston and Cambridge.
-[Below is a picture from my Acadia trip in Fall 2022 - hope you like it!]
+Below is a picture from my Acadia trip in Fall 2022 - hope you like it :)

 ![memories from my hikes in Fall ](/images/annesya_outdoors.jpeg)